 Didactics and Scholarly Effort

 In addition to the residency in Child Psychiatry, the Department of Psychiatry sponsors a nationally recognized training program in Clinical Child Psychology.
-Four child psychology interns and two child psychology postdoctoral fellows participate in this program.
+Five child psychology interns and two child psychology postdoctoral fellows participate in this program.
 While child psychiatry faculty provide the majority of the teaching and supervision for the child psychiatry residents, child psychology faculty enrich and inform the program.
 The clinical activities at SMH are all interdisciplinary in nature, and the interaction between the two advanced training programs is lively and constructive.

 Medical student education is a central part of the mission of the Department of Psychiatry, and there are many opportunities for child psychiatry residents to teach and interact with medical students in both pre-clinical and clinical situations.